Delicious Methi Poori

 These delicious pooris were made by my friend Veena Pillay, formerly from Durban, South Africa.
 She presently lives in California, USA.

 Veena recently made Methi Poori at a potluck.
 It was all gone in a short while!!
-For those not familiar with the ingredient Methi, the english word is Fenugreek.
+For those not familiar with the ingredient Methi, the English word is Fenugreek.
 The herb is slightly bitter but can be cooked in several ways to make delicious dishes.
 Veena combined it with flour to make Methi Poori.
 Here is the recipe

 INGREDIENTS